UCI-GDIM31/class-activities-vjant118/README.md

 The Cat and SoccerBall objects use RigidBody because they are in motion.
 The Goal uses isTrigger because it checks if the ball overlaps to score a goal.

+### W5

+1.

+2. The member variables should record the deer's location and target location.
+Methods include a Start() that gets the NavMeshAgent Component, and an Update() function to check location and constantly move the deer to the target.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727